Through Women's Eyes International Film Festival

 We enjoyed films highlighting filmmakers and issues which rarely appear in mainstream theaters - films which use storytelling to give voice and create change.

 - In its 21st year, TWE will change it up with an Opening Night Party at Burns Court Cinema, Friday, March 6, followed by two days of enlightening and entertaining international films by and about women at Hollywood 11 Cinemas.

-- TWE is thrilled to introduce a new Emerging Filmmaker's Showcase of student films on Saturday night, March 7.
+- TWE is thrilled to introduce a new Emerging Filmmaker's Showcase on Saturday night, March 7.
 In a panel discussion following the films, filmmakers will share their wisdom and experience.

 - For the first time, TWE incorporated International Women’s Day (IWD) into our Sunday night, March 8, Fabulous Filmmakers’ Reception.
 IWD, celebrated for more than 100 years in as many countries, highlights the social, economic, cultural and political achievements of women - a perfect complement to our filmmakers’ reception and panel discussion.
 Locally, GCC is one of the only organizations to celebrate IWD.